naveenKumarV/SpiderWebDevTask2/README.md

 *  '/github/user/repos/search' : Displays a form where you can submit the github user name and get all his repositories.
 *  '/github/search_history' : Displays the previously made searches of  a logged in user.

+So, for example, if you are on the '/github/search_history' route, the url in the browser will  be

+localhost/{folder-path}/{folder-name}/public/github/search_history

+where {folder-name} and {folder-path} have same meanings as explained previously.

 ##Tables
 1.'github_users' table:
 This table stores the names and information about the gihub users who are searched by the user (both registered and unregistered users) in 10 columns.